Senthil K. Muthuswamy, Ph.D.

 Laboratory of Cancer Biology and Genetics

 We and others reported that cell polarity proteins function as tumor suppressors in mammals.
-However, recent studies from our laboratory have challenged this notion by demonstrating that cell polarity proteins such as LLGL2, Pard6b, and Scribble function as positive regulators of cancer cell growth and therapy resistance by regulating cellular metabolism and trafficking of cell surface proteins.
-Consistent with our findings, many cell polarity proteins are overexpressed or amplified in cancer, highlighting a new opportunity for investigating how cell polarity proteins regulate changes in cellular metabolome, cell surface proteome, and signal transduction pathways to promote metastatic cancer progression and resistance to treatments, including immunotherapy.
+However, recent studies from our laboratory have challenged this notion by demonstrating that cell polarity proteins such as LLGL2, Pard6b, and Scribble can promote cancer cell growth and therapy resistance by regulating cellular metabolism and trafficking of cell surface proteins.
+Consistent with our findings, many cell polarity proteins are overexpressed or amplified in cancer, highlighting a new opportunity for investigating how cell polarity proteins regulate changes in cellular metabolome, cell surface proteome, and signal transduction pathways.
+Such changes may also promote metastatic cancer progression and resistance to treatments, including immunotherapy.

 Senthil K. Muthuswamy, Ph.D., received his Ph.D. from McMaster University, Canada, and did his postdoctoral fellowship with Joan Brugge at Harvard Medical School.
-He began his independent faculty position at Cold Spring Harbor Laboratory, New York, in 2001 and subsequently moved to Princess Margaret Cancer Centre, Toronto.
-In 2015 he joined the Department of Medicine and Cancer Center at Beth Israel Deaconess Medical Center, Harvard Medical School, where he served as the Director of the Cell Biology Program.
-Dr. Muthuswamy was among the first to employ three-dimensional cell culture (organoids) to bridge the gap between growing cells as a flat monolayer and tumors growing in vivo.
-Ongoing work in his laboratory uses organoids for investigating metastatic cancer progression, therapy resistance, biomarker discovery, T cell–tumor cell interactions, and personalization of treatment for cancer patients.
-In addition, research from his laboratory is defining how cell polarity proteins function as promoters of metastasis and therapy resistance by regulating cellular metabolome, cell surface proteome, and signaling pathways.
+In 2001, he began his independent faculty position at Cold Spring Harbor Laboratory in New York and subsequently moved to Princess Margaret Cancer Centre in Toronto.
+In 2015, he joined the Department of Medicine and Cancer Center at Beth Israel Deaconess Medical Center at Harvard Medical School, where he served as the Director of the Cell Biology Program.

 Related Scientific Focus Areas